danielelozzi/SPEED/README.md

 5. **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.
 6. **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, and pose estimation using various YOLO models.

+7. **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
+This is crucial for accurately analyzing interactions with specific objects or people over time.
 7. **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.
 ---